Daniel-KM/Omeka-S-module-Table/README.md

   letters iso codes, some other ones with the three-letters bibliographic variant, or when data are fetched from various external repositories with specific codes.
+- [Bulk Import] to convert codes into data (label, translation, or a more standard code) or the reverse.
+- [User Profile] to add a select in user form.

 A table contains two columns: a code, a keyword or a uri and the matching value or label.

-When using an uri, the purpose is similar to a list of uris managed by the module [Custom Vocab].
+When using a uri, the purpose is similar to a list of uris managed by the module [Custom Vocab].
+Of course, when possible, it is recommended to use online standard vocabularies via module [Value Suggest], for example for countries or languages.

 Installation